Florian Zeyfang / Slow Narration Moving Still is supported by a grant from the Goethe Institute.

-Florian Zeyfang / Slow Narration Moving Still
+Florian Zeyfang / Slow Narration Moving Still.
+View from the exhibition at Bildmuseet, 2009.

 An extensive engagement with experimental film and video characterizes the work of German artist Florian Zeyfang.
 His installations and filmic works have been shown in exhibitions and at film festivals internationally.
 Slow Narration Moving Still, Zeyfang’s solo exhibition at Bildmuseet, is the first large-scale presentation of his art to a Swedish audience.